mantidproject/mantid/dev-docs/source/CMakeBestPractices.rst

 CMake framework exports
 =============================

-WIth the move to conda, we have created a CMake export target for the Framework libraries.
+With the move to conda, we have created a CMake export target for the Framework libraries.
 If you add a new Framework library, or dependency there are a couple of things you need to consider.

 1. When you add a new Framework library, alias it using the namespace Mantid:: - This means when we link to Mantid::NewTarget it can either link to our inbuilt library, or one on our system.
 This ensures we can have a standalone mantidqt build.